FIX94/Nintendont/README.md

 ### Nintendont
 A Wii Homebrew Project to play GC Games on Wii and vWii on Wii U

+### Building on Windows
+* The latest versions of devkitPro will not work for building Nintendont on Windows
+* As of this writing, it is still possible to find the old versions of devkitPPC, libogc, and devkitARM here: https://wii.leseratte10.de/devkitPro/
+* I recommend installing the latest devkitPro and then overwriting the above mentioned folders with the following versions: devkitARM r47, devkitPPC r29-1, libogc 1.8.16

 ### Features:
 * Works on Wii and Wii U (in vWii mode)
 * Full-speed loading from a USB device or an SD card.